 This chapter is not intended to provide a comprehensive ranking of the states' performance in addressing underage drinking.
 Caution should be used in interpreting these charts, as a wide variety of factors may influence the data for a given state.
 In some cases, the total number of cases was low-for example, traffic crash fatalities in low-population states.
 When available, calculations were performed to determine whether a state's variation from the national average was statistically significant.
 These nine measures may provide a useful starting point for state officials and engaged community members who seek to improve outcomes and wish to engage in planning for effective interventions.

-&lt;sup>58 NSDUH implemented the use of DSM-5 criteria for alcohol use disorder in the 2020 report.
+51 NSDUH implemented the use of DSM-5 criteria for alcohol use disorder in the 2020 report.

-&lt;sup>59 Due to change in criteria and small sample size in 2020, data for this measure is not available for 2020.
+52 Due to changes in criteria and small sample size in 2021, data for this measure is not available for 2021.